Ruby Sahota’s Powerful Speech on Nakba’s 75th Anniversary!

 Palestinians hold the account for the loss of their homeland and long for the day to return to their native homes one day.

-Yet the sufferings last over as the refugee population grows by the Grave conflict regions.
+Yet the sufferings last over as the refugee population grows in the Grave conflict regions.
 Palestinians feel a sense of denationalization and statelessness even after platinum years.

-However, the shockwaves of Nakba, the Catastrophe are still active even after the long time of 75 years.
+However, the shockwaves of Nakba and the catastrophe are still active even after 75 years.

 In summary, Palestinian refugees continue to suffer in this ever-growing world till the present day, remembering the Cruelty of Nakba.